STATE ATTORNEY GENERAL DEFENSE LAWYER + Attorney general Subpoena investigations

 Richard is able to leverage his relationships with local and state regulatory agencies in order to secure the amicable closure of investigations.
 He also engages with AGs on matters of policy and in furtherance of halting unlawful business activities, such as astroturfing, unlawful telemarketing, false origin claims and other forms of deceptive advertising.

-In the event of an inquiry, an experienced AG lawyer can also assist with the implementation of a "litigation hold," narrowing the scope of applicable areas of inquiry, minimzing business disruption, and negotiating a confidentiality agreement in accordance with applicable state open record laws.
+In the event of an inquiry, an experienced AG lawyer can also assist with the implementation of a "litigation hold," narrowing the scope of applicable areas of inquiry, minimizing business disruption, and negotiating a confidentiality agreement in accordance with applicable state open record laws.

 Attorney General Law Firm to Proactive Engage with State Attorneys General Nationwide